bisejdiu/prolint/README.md

 Additionally, if you want to use the `show_contact_projection` function, make sure that your installation of `nglview` is working properly.
 Follow the instruction provided <a href="https://github.com/nglviewer/nglview" target="_blank">there</a> to ensure your installation is running correclty.

+## Data Files
+Before you load the data to ProLint make sure to first remove water & ions beads.
+Leave only membrane and protein beads in the system.

 ## Notes
 This library has been tested with the Martini model.
 It should work with atomistic simulations quite well, however testing so far has been very limited.
 During the following weeks we'll continue updating the library as well as adding & improving its functionality.